PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

   GNOME localisation can be changed in the settings.

-* The status bar at the top contains the refresh button and the PineNote-Helper Gnome extension, which helps you to control some aspects of the eink display.
+* The status bar at the top contains the refresh button and the PineNote-Helper GNOME extension, which helps you to control some aspects of the eink display.
-  Both of these items will become important for an effective use of the PineNote in a Gnome environment.
+  Both of these items will become important for an effective use of the PineNote in a GNOME environment.

-* (advanced users) Your PineNote comes partitioned with two operating system partitions (**os1** and **os2**, each ca. 15 GB in size).
+* (advanced users) Your PineNote comes partitioned with two Operating System partitions (**os1** and **os2**, each ca. 15 GB in size).
   The default install resides on **os1**, leaving **os2** for experiments, such as other distributions images, etc. If you plan on modifying this